itshichabk/mkds-wiimmfi-dashboard-api/README.md

 The server can work locally with Node by running `node .` after installing the necessary packages using `npm install`.
 It will be accessible on `localhost:8080` by default.

-The API is currently hosted on Render for use by the dashboard app : https://mkds-wiimmfi-stats-api.onrender.com
+The API is currently hosted on GCP Cloud Run for use by the dashboard app : https://mkds-wiimmfi-dashboard-api-xmsmvtoega-nn.a.run.app

 The dashboard app makes use of the API by automatically sending requests without requiring the user to constantly refresh the page like on the Wiimmfi website.